MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Google Chrome doesn't clear the browsing data by default when it closes.
+  Microsoft Edge doesn't clear the browsing data by default when it closes.
 Browsing data includes information entered in forms, passwords, and even the websites visited.

-If you enable this policy, all browsing data is deleted each time Google Chrome closes.
+If you enable this policy, all browsing data is deleted each time Microsoft Edge closes.
 Note that if you enable this policy, it takes precedence over how you configured [DefaultCookiesSetting](#defaultcookiessetting)

 If you disable or don't configure this policy, users can configure the Clear browsing data option in Settings.

 If you enable this policy, don't configure the [AllowDeletingBrowserHistory](#allowdeletingbrowserhistory) or the [ClearCachedImagesAndFilesOnExit](#clearcachedimagesandfilesonexit) policy, because they all deal with deleting browsing data.
-If you configure the preceding policies and this policy, all browsing data is deleted when Google Chrome closes, regardless of how you configured [AllowDeletingBrowserHistory](#allowdeletingbrowserhistory) or [ClearCachedImagesAndFilesOnExit](#clearcachedimagesandfilesonexit).
+If you configure the preceding policies and this policy, all browsing data is deleted when Microsoft Edge closes, regardless of how you configured [AllowDeletingBrowserHistory](#allowdeletingbrowserhistory) or [ClearCachedImagesAndFilesOnExit](#clearcachedimagesandfilesonexit).

 To exclude cookies from being deleted on exit, configure the [SaveCookiesOnExit](#savecookiesonexit) policy.